 Today's MBA programs provide plenty of options to focus on particular aspects of business in either a specialization or concentration, giving you a competitive edge in today's job market.
-A specialization can be extremely helpful if you're looking to break into industries where you lack work experience, or a great way to improve skills that are most relevant to you in the field you're already in.
+Specialization can be beneficial if you're looking to break into industries where you lack work experience – or a great way to improve skills that are most relevant to you in your current field.

-You should pick a concentration that best aligns to your personal interests or career goals.
-Other niche MBA concentrations, such as business intelligence, human resources, internet marketing and sports management can help you demonstrate to employers your unique skill set for a particular role.
-You may even be interested in tuning your leadership skills with an MBA in Music Business or boost your career in advertising or sales with an MBA in Marketing.
+You should pick a concentration that best aligns with your interests or career goals.
+Other niche MBA concentrations, such as business intelligence, human resources, internet marketing and sports management, can help you demonstrate to employers your unique skill set for a particular role.
+You may even be interested in tuning your leadership skills with an MBA in Music Business or boosting your career in advertising or sales with an MBA in Marketing.

 5 Tips for Choosing the Best MBA Specialization for You

-- Reflect on your own strengths and interests – Take courses within a concentration or specialization that capitalize on the skills and work experience you already have.
+- Reflect on your strengths and interests.
+Take courses within a concentration or specialization that capitalize on the skills and work experience you already have.
 Alternatively, use the concentration to build competency in an area or industry you’ve always wanted to learn more about.

-- Consider exploring a niche – Although finance and general management are traditional specializations that still offer tremendous value, newer concentrations might carve out opportunities in growing fields, for example concentrations in healthcare informatics or forensic accounting can help you stand out as an employee with innovative technology skills.
+- Consider exploring a niche.
+Although finance and general management are traditional specializations that offer tremendous value, newer concentrations might carve out opportunities in growing fields.
+For example, concentrations in healthcare management or forensic accounting can help you stand out as an employee with innovative technology skills.

-- Factor in any extra potential earnings a specific concentration might bring – Some specializations lend themselves to higher pay.
+- Factor in any extra potential earnings a specific concentration might bring.
+Some specializations lend themselves to higher pay.
 Specializations and concentrations can also have a positive impact on starting salary.
-The 2019 GMAC Corporate Recruiters Survey found that some of the top median salaries for MBA holders were in consulting, finance and accounting, healthcare and technology (GMAC pdf source).
+The 2019 GMAC Corporate Recruiters Survey found that some of the top median salaries for MBA holders were in consulting, finance and accounting, healthcare and technology (GMAC 2019 PDF source).

 Exploring Popular MBA Concentrations

-- MBA in Healthcare Management – A healthcare management concentration develops leaders, preparing them to expand, diversify, improve healthcare quality and contain costs within an organization or health network.
+- MBA in Healthcare Management: A healthcare management concentration develops leaders, preparing them to expand, diversify, improve healthcare quality and contain costs within an organization or health network.
 Coursework focuses on the business of healthcare, providing both an academic and real-world foundation in healthcare issues, trends and practices.
-Jobs for medical and health services managers is projected to grow 32% by 2029, according to BLS.
+Jobs for medical and health services managers are projected to grow 32% by 2030, according to BLS.

-When Do I Pick a Specialization or Concentration?
+When Do I Pick an MBA Specialization or Concentration?

 Still trying to figure out whether you’d like to pursue a straight MBA or double-down with an area of specialization?
 Here’s why these women chose the paths they did for their MBAs.